10 Best Attractions and Activites in Fort Myers: History, Sports and Nature

 10 Southwest Florida Museum of History

-While visiting Fort Myers, don't miss a chance to learn about the area's incredible history at the Southwest Florida Museum of History.
+While visiting Fort Myers, don't miss a chance to learn about the area's incredible past at the Southwest Florida Museum of History.
 Perfect for rainy days, this museum is housed in the former Atlantic Coastline Railroad depot, originally built in 1924.
 Inside, visitors learn about the people of Southwest Florida, including Paleo-Indians, the Calusa, the Seminoles and Spanish explorers.
 Other fascinating exhibits include an authentic replica of a 19th century pioneer "cracker" house, an original 1926 France LaPumper, and the Esperanza Rail Car.
 A perennial favorite among museum-goers, the 83-foot private Pullman rail car is a reminder of luxury transportation in 1929.
 Visitors can wander through the car's three state rooms, private dining car, lounge, servants' quarters and galley kitchen to get a true taste of early 20th century life on the rails.
 (239-321-7430)

 9 Sanibel Lighthouse & Fishing Pier